SamSubedi/Active-Directory-and-Domain-Controller-Setup/README.md

 # Project 1: Active-Directory-and-Domain-Controller-Setup
-This project demonstrates the design, deployment, and management of a complete Active Directory (AD) infrastructure in a simulated enterprise environment.
-It showcases practical skills in domain controller setup, organizational unit (OU) and user management, Group Policy configuration, file server setup, network drive mapping, and PowerShell automation.
+This project demonstrates the design, deployment, and management of a complete on-premises infrastructure in a simulated enterprise environment.
+It showcases practical skills in:
+- Active Directory Domain Services (ADDS) and domain controller setup
+- Organizational Unit (OU) and user management
+- Group Policy configuration
+- File and Print Server deployment
+- DNS, DHCP, and VPN setup
+- Delegated user permissions and identity and access management
+- Network drive mapping
+- PowerShell automation
+The project provides hands-on experience with enterprise-grade infrastructure, emphasizing real-world scenarios and best practices for managing users, devices, and services in an on-prem environment.

 Key features include: